Charles Read (mathematician): Controversy over Read's Christian Testimony

-The article was prompted by a third-year Maths student who had expressed the opinion to the paper that the university website should not be giving details of personal beliefs as they were nothing to do with the ability to learn maths.
+The article was prompted by a third-year Maths student who had expressed the opinion that "I don’t think his university webpage should be showing his personal opinions about faith and religion as it doesn’t have anything to do with someone’s ability to learn maths".

 Read subsequently displayed on his website a scanned image of the original article, under which a handwritten comment notes that "Leeds Gryphon, 13-2-15 notices Christian Testimony of CJR after several years!"

 Cave diving

 Read was also a devotee of solo cave diving and wrote extensively about it on his website.

-He remained single in his life; he is survived by his mother and sister.

 Death

 Read died in Winnipeg in August 2015 while on a research visit at the University of Manitoba.